waleediqbal1/Git-Learning-and-Installation-/README.md

 - Select Repositories from top nevigation bar and from drop down select Create Repository.

-- Give name and check Access Level if you want to make your repository private (i select private because i want to make my repository private).
+- Give Repository Name and check Access Level if you want to make your repository private (i select private because i want to make my repository private).

 - Select Repository type as Git.

 - Click Create repository.

-This whole procedure creates a repository on bitbucket for us same like we created a folder on our operating system  for us .
+This whole procedure creates a repository on bitbucket for us same like we created a folder on our operating systems .
-But hold on see our repository is empty no data or file is in it if we see because same like creating a new folder it is empty.
+But hold on see our repository is empty no data or file is in it because like creating a new folder it is empty.
 Now bitbucet give's us two options to use this repository .

 ## 1st Option: